-Improvements occur from real-world RS observations in the Mackenzie River basin over a massive spatial scale, which is noteworthy for two reasons.
+We highlight our improvements via real-world RS observations in the Mackenzie River basin over a massive spatial scale for two reasons.
 First, all reaches used in this study are in the Arctic/Subarctic, where our training data are unrepresentative (i.e. none of the field hydraulic measurements were made there).
 The success of these interventions in a blind case study like this, with training data only from the continental United States, suggests that this approach is implementable globally.
 Second, we have satisfyingly replicated Feng et al. (2019)’s results that were run only on eleven Alaskan rivers.
 We have extrapolated their RSQ workflow to thousands of reaches, relying on GRADES (Lin et al. 2019) for reach-explicit prior knowledge on discharge.
-These results corroborate the aggregate use of Feng et al. (2019)’s method, geoBAM, and GRADES for big-data RSQ and functionally open the door for uncalibrated RSQ across global-scale river networks.
+These results corroborate the aggregate use of Feng et al. (2019)’s width mapping method, geoBAM, and GRADES for big-data RSQ and functionally open the door for uncalibrated RSQ across global-scale river networks.